tnichols217/notes/ARTS 302/Readings/Ching/3 - Form and Space.md

 Buildings can interact with space in a variety of ways
 1. Form a wall on one edge to define a positive outdoor space
-2. Merge interior with a
+2. Merge interior with a private outdoor space
+3. Enclose a portion of the site as an outdoor "room" to shelter it
+4. Surround